-The dental team includes three dentists, three dental nurses (one of which was a trainee), a dental hygienist and a receptionist.
-The practice has three treatment rooms.
+The dental team includes four dentists, five dental nurses who also work on reception and a practice manager.
+The practice has four treatment rooms.

 The practice is owned by an individual who is the principal dentist there.
 They have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.